meekee7/SudokuSolverService/README.md

   - -subdir X - Subdir of the service in the URI of the server
   -
   - -file|-src X - Source file of the sudoku to solve or validate
-  - -out|-dest X - Target.
+  - -out|-dest X - Target file for the solved sudoku.
+If no target file is specified the solved sudoku will be printed on the console
 ## GUI-Client
 The GUI-Client ignores all command line arguments.
 The UI is self-explanatory.
-"Selfhosted" is set as the default server which bypasses the regular server and runs the service locally.
+"selfhosted" is set as the default server which bypasses the regular server and runs the service locally.